Luxury Coliving: What It Is and Whether It's Worth the Price

 This is the question everyone dances around.
 The pitch is that luxury coliving attracts "serious professionals" with a properly vetted community.
 It depends on who's doing the vetting.

 Vetting processes vary wildly.
 Some luxury colivings have genuine application processes.
 They check that applicants are actually remote workers, financially stable, and looking for community rather than just cheap accommodation.
-Others are just expensive, which creates a self-selection effect based on budget rather than values or compatibility.
+Others are simply expensive, which filters people by budget rather than values or compatibility.

 Money doesn't automatically mean good company at dinner.
-We've hosted 180+ nomads across chapters and the most memorable guests were never the highest earners.
-The people who show up to cook together, who stick around after dinner, who plan the spontaneous Saturday road trip.
-How much they paid has nothing to do with it.
+We've hosted 180+ nomads across chapters, and the most memorable guests were never the highest earners.
+They were the people who showed up to cook together, stayed after dinner, and planned the spontaneous Saturday road trip.
+How much they paid had nothing to do with it.

 What matters is curation with intent. how we vet Casa Basilico guests.
 It's not about price.
 It's about who actually shows up.

 That said, luxury spaces do tend to filter out the party-first, work-never crowd.
-If your main concern is getting work done during the day and not being kept up at 2am by someone's guitar, a luxury coliving's structure helps with that.
+If your main concern is getting work done during the day without being kept up at 2am by someone's guitar, a luxury coliving's structure helps.

 What do you give up?